 If you believe your employer has violated Title VII of the Civil Rights Act, the FLSA, or has treated you unfairly, contact an experienced employment lawyer with our Nashville firm as soon as possible.
 Let us review your situation and determine your right to receive compensation.
 And know that employers cannot retaliate against employees for exposing Title VII or FLSA violations without facing more penalties.

-Every case is different.
-That’s why it is imperative for you to speak with an attorney about your particular case.
 We bring knowledge, skill, compassion, and individualized attention to each case we take.
 Call our office today to schedule a consultation with a member of our legal team.

 The Employment and Consumer Law Group is excited to announce the Minimum Wage and Overtime Reform Scholarship.
 This $1,000 scholarship will be awarded to the student who writes the most passionate and compelling essay regarding wage reform and employment legislation.
 To learn more about this opportunity, please visit our scholarship page.